 If the project is approved, the port authority will develop an offsetting plan that will not only maintain and enhance natural productivity of the Roberts Bank ecosystem, but will also have the potential to make a meaningful contribution to the future health and recovery of iconic west coast species—notably Chinook salmon and the endangered southern resident killer whale (SRKW) population.

 If approved, the delivery and operation of Roberts Bank Terminal 2 would have positive economic impacts for Indigenous groups.
 These opportunities and benefits include training opportunities, access to a large number of well-paying jobs during construction and operation, and contracting opportunities.

 We have committed to developing an Indigenous employment, procurement and training plan for the project, in collaboration with Indigenous groups.
 We are also negotiating mutual benefit agreements with Indigenous groups to share positive opportunities of the project.

 Community legacy benefits

-Feedback to date suggests legacy benefits may include the development of transportation infrastructure and recreational facilities, such as environmental initiatives and walking trails and bike paths.
+Feedback from early conversations with stakeholders suggests that funding should consider the development of transportation infrastructure and recreational facilities, and environmental initiatives such as walking trails and bike paths.